 The product and service benefits look better when they are presented in a form of a bulleted list.
-Make sure that you don't bury them inside or in the end of the text, let them lie on the surface because they can be exactly what readers are searching for.
+Make sure that you don’t bury them inside or at the end of the text, let them lie on the surface because they can be exactly what readers are searching for.

 Don’t overload your copy with technical data.
 If the technical information is valuable and can’t be omitted – put it in the form of a table.
 You can add value to the technical information by describing how the technical characteristics can help to solve specific problems and how readers can benefit from it.

 The power of visibility is immense.
-If there is a picture that can support your words, or show your product or service to best advantage – put it.
+If there is a picture that can support your words, or show your product or service to the best advantage – put it.
 Plain text is boring.